About Our Academy

-- Playing and Exploring – children investigate and experience things and events around them and ‘have a go’
+- Playing and exploring - children investigate and experience things, and ‘have a go’.

-- Creating and Thinking Critically – children have and develop their own ideas, make links between different and experiences and develop strategies for doing things
+- Creating and thinking critically - children have and develop their own ideas, make links between ideas, and develop strategies for doing things

 Visits and Visitors